alexewerlof/jty/README.md

 # JTY - Javascript typecheck

-A minimal type checking library that I need in various projects for safer programming.
+A minimal type checking library that I developed over a few years of programming JavaScript.

-It's properly tested for edge cases and the API surface is minimalistic: it doesn't have unnecessary "sugar" syntax for what's achievable using native JavaScript with less code and higher performance.
+It has a solid and minimalistic API surface that provides useful functions for basic type checking.

+* All functions return `true` or `false` (no one `throw`s)
 * It is resistent to monkey patching or malicious prototype overriding
 * It comes with TypeScript support out of the box.
+* Thoroughly tested for edge cases
+* Works in Node and Browsers (CommonJS out of the box)

 # API